March 12, 2026

 The deeper problem exposed here is not merely that a school may have been struck because of stale data.
 It is that modern systems of judgment remain deeply vulnerable to the moral discounting power of claimed intention.

 If a missile is fired at a school because children are the target, the moral verdict is immediate.
-If a missile is fired at a school because a database was old, a coordinate was inherited, a site was misclassified, or a review failed, the language shifts.
+If a missile is fired at a school because a database was old, a coordinate was inherited, a site was misclassified, or a review failed, the language (and blame) shifts.
 The children are no less dead, but the moral instinct weakens.
 Intention becomes a solvent.
 Bureaucracy becomes a shield.

 Graves are being prepared for the victims following a missile strike on a school in Minab.
 Credit: Reuters